OgeonX-Ai/enterprise-ai-gateway/README.md

 - Service Desk: ServiceNow, Jira Service Management, Remedy

 ## Quickstart (≤10 minutes)
-1. Prereqs: Python 3.11+, `make`, and optionally Azure credentials if you want to exercise the Azure connectors (mocks are default).
+1. Prereqs: Python 3.11+ (3.11–3.12 recommended; PyAV/faster-whisper wheels are not published for Python 3.13 yet), `make`, and optionally Azure credentials if you want to exercise the Azure connectors (mocks are default).
 2. Bootstrap a virtualenv and install dev dependencies:
    ```bash
    make install